x-deepin/p/README.md

 基本功能如

 ```
 % ./fix -h
 Options:
     -f|--fix) dry run the fix function.
     -c|--check) dry run the check function.
-    -d|--doc) generate the README files in markdown format.
+    -d|--description) print the description of the problem.
     -t|--title) show the title of the problem.
     -l|--lang) specify display language.
+    -m|--meta) print the meta data in json format.
     -v|--verbose) show code in render document.
     -h|--help) print this usage.
     --force) force run the function.

-    This script should not used directly!
+    Use fixme client instead use this script directly.

+    The default action is print the document of
+    the problem in markdown foramt.

     ./fix -v > README.md
     LANG=zh_CN ./fix -v > README.zh.md